 The best way to rank high on YouTube is to create video that your viewers love to watch – Amir Shahzeidi

 Amir Shahzeidi is a musician by nature.
-But his curiosity for web and marketing prompted him to take up Youtube SEO and content marketing.
+However, his curiosity for web and marketing prompted him to take up YouTube SEO and content marketing.

-And today he is a Digital Marketing Expert at a very renowned video monetization SaaS company.
+And today he is a Digital Marketing Expert at a renowned video monetization SaaS company.

-Read on to know more about him and his Youtube SEO Strategies.
+Read on to learn more about him and his YouTube SEO Strategies.

 1. Tell us about your life journey Amir?